-The Frog Scientist (Paperback)
+The Frog Scientist (Scientists in the Field Series) (Paperback)

 The critically acclaimed Scientist in the Field book about how one boy’s interest in backyard science inspired a career in scientific discovery.